mapninja/Earthsys144/Labs/Week_02/Coordinate_Systems_Geodesy.md

 ## Projections & Measurement Error

 In this Lab Assignment, we will be exploring Projections & Geographic Coordinate Systems and the effect they have upon spatial measurements.
-We'll calculate the area of our
+We'll calculate the area of our counties features, using two methods: First, using measurements "on the ellipsoid"; and second using planar measurements, based upon the projection of the data.

+Then, we'll calculate the % error that calculating measurements using planar calculations can introduce, and visualize that error to make the influence of the projection on those measurements, apparent.